About Fenna Edgewood

 USA Today Bestselling author Fenna Edgewood writes sexy, swoon-worthy, humorous stories of love, family, and adventure.
 In other words, the most important things in life!
 She is an award-winning retired academic who has studied English literature for most of her life.
 After a twenty-five-year hiatus from writing romance as a twelve-year-old, she has returned to the genre with a bang.
 Fenna has lived and traveled across North America, most notably above the Arctic Circle.
 She now resides back on the Prairies with her husband and two tiny tots (who are adorable but generally terrible research assistants).

-The first installment of Fenna’s new Blakeley Manor Series will be published by WOLF Publishing in winter 2022.
+The first installment of Fenna’s new Blakeley Manor Series was published by WOLF Publishing in winter 2022.

 Visit Fenna at www.fennaedgewood.com.